probcomp/crosscat/README_STARCLUSTER.md

 * An [Amazon EC2](http://aws.amazon.com/ec2/) account
     * [EC2 key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/generating-a-keypair.html)
 * [StarCluster](http://star.mit.edu/cluster/) installed on your local machine
-    * ~/.starcluster/config file contains the information in [/path/to/tabular_predDB/starcluster.config](https://github.com/mit-probabilistic-computing-project/tabular-predDB/blob/master/starcluster.config) with information filled in
+    * ~/.starcluster/config file contains the information in [/path/to/crosscat/starcluster.config](https://github.com/mit-probabilistic-computing-project/tabular-predDB/blob/master/starcluster.config) with information filled in
-* tabular_predDB package available on your local machine and available on the PTYHONPATH
+* crosscat package available on your local machine and available on the PTYHONPATH
     * The package directory must be renamed to tabular\_predDB from tabular-predDB
     * if not on the PYTHONPATH, all starcluster commands must be run one level above the package directory

 A starcluster_plugin.py file in included in this repo.
 Assuming the above prerequisites are fulfilled,

-    local> starcluster start -c tabular_predDB [CLUSTER_NAME]
+    local> starcluster start -c crosscat [CLUSTER_NAME]

 should start a single c1.medium StarCluster server on EC2, install the necessary software, compile the engine, and start an engine listening on port 8007.

 Everything will be set up for a user named 'sgeadmin'.
-Required python packages will be installed in a virtualenv named tabular_predDB.
+Required python packages will be installed in a virtualenv named crosscat.
 To access the environment necessary to build the software, you should be logged in as sgeadmin and run

     local> starcluster sshmaster [CLUSTER_NAME] -u sgeadmin
-    sgeadmin> workon tabular_predDB
+    sgeadmin> workon crosscat

 Starting the engine (Note: the engine is started on boot)
 ---------------------------
     local> starcluster sshmaster [CLUSTER_NAME] -u sgeadmin
     sgeadmin> pkill -f server_jsonrpc
-    sgeadmin> workon tabular_predDB
+    sgeadmin> workon crosscat
     sgeadmin> make cython
     sgeadmin> cd jsonrpc_http
     sgeadmin> # capture stdout, stderr separately